-Using Snapchat with No Hands on Android
+Using Snapchat with No Hands-on Android

 Grab a rubber band and double loop it so that it’s fairly tight.
 With Snapchat open on the camera interface, wrap the rubber band around your phone so that it holds down your volume button.
 With the button held down, your phone will continue to record until you relieve the pressure from the volume button.

-Admittedly, it’s not the best way to go about recording without hands on Android, but a trick is a trick.
+Admittedly, it’s not the best way to go about recording without hands-on Android, but a trick is a trick.
 If you can’t use the record lock built into Snapchat, this is a great way to go about it.

 What About Photos?

 While our tricks described above all work for videos, there’s no easy way to take a photo in Snapchat without using your hand to capture the image, either but clicking the shutter button or by clicking the volume button to trigger the camera.
-Thankfully, Snapchat allows you to import photos from your camera roll, so if you know the photo you want to capture, you can use your device’s camera app to capture the image complete with a built-in shutter timer.
+Thankfully, Snapchat allows you to import photos from your camera roll, so if you know the picture you want to capture, you can use your device’s camera app to capture the image complete with a built-in shutter timer.

 How you go about this will vary depending on your operating system, but generally speaking, you’ll want to open your camera app and look for a small stopwatch icon.
-On iOS, it’s in the top portion of the display and gives you the option of either three or ten second countdowns.
+On iOS, it’s in the top portion of the display and gives you the option of either three or ten-second countdowns.
 On Android, it may differ depending on the make of your phone and whether you’re using the included camera app or a third-party option.
 However, on our Pixel devices, much like on iOS, you’ll find it at the top of the display.

 Once you’ve captured your photos, you can post them to your Story or send them to a friend through Snapchat by clicking on the Memories icon at the bottom of the viewfinder in Snapchat, then select Camera Roll from the tabs.
 Here you’ll find your captured photos, and you can select the one you wish to send.
-Just note that sending a captured photo in Snapchat to a friend will display in Chat, not as a standard Snap.
-On your Snapchat Story, it will display as normal.
+Just note that submitting a captured photo in Snapchat to a friend will display in Chat, not as a standard Snap.
+On your Snapchat Story, it will show as normal.

 Snapchat can be a confusing app to figure out.
 It might seem like a simple premise, but the tools provided in the app are pretty powerful, especially compared to most other social network apps.
-If you’re trying to capture video or photos without keeping your finger on the capture button, the newest versions of Snapchat make it easy to do so.
+If you’re trying to capture videos or photos without keeping your finger on the capture button, the newest versions of Snapchat make it easy to do so.
 And with the old-school methods still around for both iOS and Android, it’s easy to become a Snapchat content creator in no time.

 If you’re looking for more Snapchat guides, check out how to tell if someone added you on Snapchat.
 Or, if you’re still new to the Snap experience, check out this guide to figure out what the numbers inside Snapchat actually mean.